-As per the above definition, the black cotton soil consist of swell and shrink property.
-Due shrinkage and swelling, change in volume of soil occurs which develops cracks is the foundation or in the building structure.
+As per the definition, the black cotton soil consists of swell and shrink property.
+Due to shrinkage and swelling, a change in the volume of soil occur which develops cracks in the foundation or in the building structure.

 The cracks is decrease the durability of structure.
 And most of cases the failure of structure occurs due to cracks.

-That’s why the construction of foundation in black cotton soil is very risky.
+That’s why the construction of a foundation in black cotton soil is very risky.

 Foundation in Black cotton soil: